 Why does my age matter for my auto policy?

 It has to do with risk.
 Younger drivers are not as experienced with driving, so they are more likely to get into accidents.
-There can also be additional discounts for college students away at college and seniors, like members of AARP.
+There can also be additional discounts for college students away at college and seniors.
 Ask your car insurance company what extra savings you may gain based on your age.

 - $100,000 bodily injury liability per person